Hydraulic Power Pack

 Filler-Breather

 The opening provides a path for filling the reservoir during the fluid replacement time.
 It also allows a passage for the air to breathe in and out of the reservoir during the operating time to equalize the interior and exterior pressures.
 An air filter of five microns (or better) prevents the ingress of airborne contaminants into the reservoir.
-The breather may include a quantity of desiccant material (silica gel) for the dehumidification of the inflowing air.
+The breather may include a quantity of desiccant material (silica gel) to dehumidify the inflowing air.

 Strainer/ Suction Filter

 A strainer and/or suction filter are fitted to the suction line to prevent dirt, grit, sludge, rust, and other contaminants from entering the pump.
-A suction filter must be fitted in a service-friendly manner so that it is easy to maintain and replace the filter.
+A suction filter must be fitted in a service-friendly manner, so it is easy to maintain and replace the filter.

 Fluid Level Indicators

-The fluid level monitoring is assisted by a sight window or a fluid level indicator or by using a level gauge.
+The fluid level monitoring is assisted by a sight window, a fluid level indicator, or a level gauge.

 Pressure Gauge

-The use of the pressure gauge is a safety measure as it monitors over-pressures and assists in troubleshooting.
+The pressure gauge is a safety measure as it monitors over-pressures and assists in troubleshooting.

 Removable Covers